Giallustio/HeartsAndMinds/docs/InGame-documentation.md

 When you find an intel from a dead body or interrogate a prisoner, a marker will appear in the map.
 Remember, prisoner have a random number of intel more or less interesting.

 There are two types of intel:
-- Red question mark and picture: ammo cache intel
+- Red question mark and pictures under diary log map menu: ammo cache intel
 - Red exclamation mark: hideout intel

 When you destroy an hideout or an ammo cache, all the markers related to it will be deleted.